-(a) Except for letter-motions as permitted by Local Rule 7.1(d) or as otherwise permitted by the Court, all motions shall include the following motion papers:

-- (1) A notice of motion, or an order to show cause signed by the Court, which shall specify the applicable rules or statutes pursuant to which the motion is brought, and shall specify the relief sought by the motion; - (2) A memorandum of law, setting forth the cases and other authorities relied upon in support of the motion, and divided, under appropriate headings, into as many parts as there are issues to be determined; and - (3) Supporting affidavits and exhibits thereto containing any factual information and portions of the record necessary for the decision of the motion.

-(b) Except for letter-motions as permitted by Local Rule 7.1(d) or as otherwise permitted by the Court, all oppositions and replies with respect to motions shall comply with Local Civil Rule 7.1(a)(2) and (3) above, and an opposing party who seeks relief that goes beyond the denial of the motion shall comply as well with Local Civil Rule 7.1(a)(1) above.

-(c) Unless otherwise ordered by the District Judge to whom the appeal is assigned, appellate briefs on bankruptcy appeals shall comply with the briefing format and length specifications set forth in Federal Rules of Bankruptcy Procedure 8015 to 8017.

-(d) Applications for extensions or adjournments, applications for a pre-motion conference, and similar non-dispositive matters as permitted by the instructions regarding ECF published on the website of each respective Court and any pertinent Individual Judge's Practices, may be brought by letter-motion filed via ECF pursuant to Local Civil Rule 5.2(b).
+- (a) Except Unless the judge's Individual Practices or Court order provide otherwise, all motions, except for letter-motions as permitted by Local Civil Rule 7.1(d) or as otherwise permitted by the Court, all motions), shall include the following motion papers: - (1) A notice of motion, or an order to show cause signed by the Court, which shall specify the applicable rules or statutes pursuant to which the motion is brought, and shall specify the relief sought by the motion; - (2) A memorandum of law, setting forth the cases and other authorities relied upon in support of the motion, and divided, under appropriate headings, into as many parts as there are issues to be determined; and - (3) Supporting affidavits and exhibits thereto containing any factual information and portions of the record necessary for the decision of the motion. - (b) Except for letter-motions as permitted by Local Rule 7.1(d) or as otherwise permitted by the Court, all oppositions and replies with respect to motions shall comply with Local Civil Rule 7.1(a)(2) and (3) above, and an opposing party who seeks relief that goes beyond the denial of the motion shall comply as well with Local Civil Rule 7.1(a)(1) above. - (c) Unless otherwise ordered by the District Judge to whom the appeal is assigned, appellate briefs on bankruptcy appeals shall comply with the briefing format and length specifications set forth in Federal Rules of Bankruptcy Procedure 8015 to 8017. - (d) Applications for extensions or adjournments, applications for a pre-motion conference, and similar non-dispositive matters as permitted by the instructions-regarding ECF published on the website of each respective Court and any pertinent-Individual Judge's Practices, may be brought by letter motion filed via ECF pursuant to-

-Recommended Local Civil Rule 7.1 is designed to collect in one place the requirements for motion papers.
-It includes the substance of the present Local Civil Rule 7.1 on memoranda of law, and of the present Local Civil Rule 7.2 regarding notices of motion and orders to show cause.
-The Committee believes that it will be helpful, especially to lawyers from out of state and to lawyers who practice primarily in the state courts, to have a

-Local Rule that sets forth the types of papers that are required in support of or in opposition to a motion.

-Local Civil Rule 7.1(d) would authorize the use of letter-motions for applications for extensions or adjournments, applications for a pre-motion conference, and similar non-dispositive matters.
-Pursuant to recommended Local Civil Rule 5.2(b), such letter-motions may be filed by ECF.

-The use of letter-motions is intended to follow existing practice in which counsel request certain non-dispositive relief by letter.
-Using a letter-motion instead of a letter will ensure that the Court is aware that relief is requested (as distinguished from, for example, a status update letter where no relief is requested).
-Local Civil Rule 7.1(d) is not intended to expand the types of motions that can be made by letter-motion.
-For example, motions to dismiss or motions for summary judgment may not be made by letter-motion.

-Parties should remember to review the Individual Judge's Practices for any pertinent restrictions on the filing of letter-motions, such as requirements for courtesy copies and any page limitations.

-Local Rule 7.l(c) is amended to conform to the Federal Rules of Bankruptcy Procedure.
+Local Civil Rule 5.2(b).may be brought by letter-motion.
+Other motions may not be brought by letter-motion unless authorized by the judge's Individual Practices or order issued in a particular case.

+For relevant historical context for this Local Rule, consult the Appendix of Committee Notes.